Data protection and leak vectors: the custom GPT model

 But there is a method that allows you to bypass the mechanisms implemented by these instruction sets, admittedly a little more advanced but well known as “prompt engineering”.
 It consists of formulating specific instructions or questions to guide language models.
 These instructions are provided as initial input to the model and thus influence its behavior under the guise of improving its ability to generate higher quality content.

-In addition to traditional techniques such as adding an “adversarial suffix” (3) to prompts/prompts, which mentions at the end of the prompt an instruction questioning the rules set up by the model editor, a humanizing approach can be used to bypass the implemented security enclave, called jailbreak in the cybersecurity community.
+In addition to traditional techniques such as adding an “adversarial suffix” (3) to prompts/prompts, which mentions at the end of the prompt an instruction questioning the rules set up by the model editor, a humanizing approach can be used to bypass the implemented security enclave, commonly called a jailbreak in the cybersecurity community.
 You will then have to be creative in the creation of the prompts in order to make them more human and persuasive (4).
 A simple example could be:

 Security issues and measures to protect custom GPT models